How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Mississippi?

-Mississippi imposes a usury limit of 10% or 5% above Federal Reserve rate.
-Charging interest above the legal limit is considered usury and can result in penalties — in Mississippi, the consequence is: forfeiture of all interest.
+Mississippi caps interest at 10% or 5% above Federal Reserve rate.
+Charging above the legal limit is usury - in Mississippi, the penalty is: forfeiture of all interest.
+Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Mississippi?

-Notarization is not required for a promissory note to be legally valid in Mississippi.
-However, notarizing the document is strongly recommended — it deters forgery claims, simplifies enforcement in court, and makes the note self-authenticating as evidence.
+Notarization is not required in Mississippi for a promissory note to be legally valid.
+Notarizing it anyway is strongly recommended - it deters forgery claims, simplifies court enforcement, and makes the note self-authenticating as evidence.
 Having 1 witness is also recommended.

-What happens if the borrower defaults on a promissory note in Mississippi?
+What happens if a borrower defaults on a promissory note in Mississippi?

-If the borrower defaults, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and pursue legal action in Mississippi court.
-Because this is a secured note, the lender may also seize and sell the collateral to recover the outstanding amount.
+Upon default, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and file suit in Mississippi court.
+As a secured note, the lender may also seize and sell the collateral to recover the outstanding amount.
 Lenders have 3 years from the date of default to file a lawsuit under Mississippi's statute of limitations for written contracts.

 What must be included in a Mississippi Secured Promissory Note?

 A valid Secured Promissory Note in Mississippi must include: Written agreement signed by borrower; Detailed collateral description; Interest rate disclosure; Lien filing if applicable.
-Our platform automatically includes all required elements for Mississippi in your generated document, formatted to meet state standards.
+Our platform automatically includes all required elements formatted to Mississippi standards.

 Ready to Create Your Mississippi Secured Promissory Note?